SoNIC: Safe Social Navigation with Adaptive Conformal Inference and Constrained Reinforcement Learning: Method

-At each time step $t$, we iterate through all buffers of all humans and calculate the maximum intrusion, denoted as $d_{\text{intru}, t}$.
-For an episode with a horizon of $T$, we have where $\tilde{d}$ is a pre-defined threshold.
-We formulate the cost term $C_t$ using the intrusions into $D = D_1 \cup D_2$: where $\mu$ is a constant.
-Our reward includes three components: where $S_{\text{goal}}$ means the robot reaches the goal, $S_{\text{fail}}$ means the robot collides with other pedestrians, and $R_{\text{potential}}$ provides a dense reward that drives the ego robot to approach the goal, proportional to the distance the ego robot approaches the goal compared to the previous time step \cite{liu2023intention}.
-Our reward function retains only the essential terms since we aim to guide the behavior of CRL agents primarily through constraints rather than complex and intractable reward shaping.
+where $S_{\text{goal}}$ means the robot reaches the goal, $S_{\text{fail}}$ means the robot collides with other pedestrians, and $R_{\text{potential}}$ provides a dense reward that drives the ego robot to approach the goal, proportional to the distance the ego robot approaches the goal compared to the previous time step \cite{liu2023intention}.

+Please note that we do not claim to fully replace conventional reward shaping with CRL.
+Instead, we retain the essential components of the reward function to allow the robot to learn basic social navigation principles while using CRL to adaptively handle safety-related behavior.
+Specifically, we separate out the portion of the reward function concerning behavior patterns and treat it as a cost signal, which is then adaptively optimized via the mechanism introduced by CRL.